Gskakar/.github.io/contact.md

 <div class="contact-grid">
   <div>
     <p>
-      I am open to opportunities in data science, analytics, and business intelligence, as well as collaborations on data-driven projects.
+      I am open to opportunities in data science, analytics, and business intelligence, as well as collaborations on data driven projects.
     </p>

     <ul>